Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: wirakorn deelert, Shutterstock

-The Peek-A-Pom is a mixed breed created by mixing the Pekingese with the Pomeranian.
-It has button eyes, erect ears, and a dense coat.
-Its small size makes it well suited to small apartments, and it usually gets along with other pets.
+The Peek-A-Pom is a cross between the Pekingese and the Pomeranian.
+They have button eyes, erect ears, and a dense coat.
+Their small size makes them well-suited to small apartments, and they usually get along with other pets.

 9. Peekapoo